shadowthemonkey/FPSGameDev/README.md

 Order of what I should work on: 			get the first 2 elements working with models and animations, maybe have some early AI and/or GUI

-movement (cs style)
+- movement (cs style)

-shooting (spray patterns, spread, movement inaccuracy, etc) and (movement) abilities (the SPIN ON IT) (wallbangs maybe?)
+- shooting (spray patterns, spread, movement inaccuracy, etc) and (movement) abilities (the SPIN ON IT) (wallbangs maybe?)

--- didn't mention models and animations, they might count as their own elements
+- didn't mention models and animations, they might count as their own elements

-ai bots (navmeshing, then it aims, might be a bit too complex to get bots to use abilties)
+- ai bots (navmeshing, then it aims, might be a bit too complex to get bots to use abilties)

-gui implementation (health, weapons, currency, timer, score, who is alive, etc. Basically look at counterstrike gui)
+- gui implementation (health, weapons, currency, timer, score, who is alive, etc. Basically look at counterstrike gui)

-make map (No pcg, I will model it)
+- make map (No pcg, I will model it)

-multiplayer later in case of scope creep issues (it can be a pain to implement with more users, so maybe introduce as 1v1 or maybe 2v2)
+- multiplayer later in case of scope creep issues (it can be a pain to implement with more users, so maybe introduce as 1v1 or maybe 2v2)

 reward with xp || skins (if possible, easiest choice might be unlocking recolours of weapons)

-look at brief to make a report and whatnot